 Prime World is a unique blend of MMO and MOBA.
 Released by developer Nival in 2014 on Windows, Prime World frames the MOBA gameplay through an interesting narrative.
 The two main nations, the Keepers of Adornia and the Dokht Imperium, are warring for dominance over the main resource in the game world: Prime.

 From the comforts of their castle, players vie for victory over a map versus other players for the mysterious and godly substance of Prime.
 I love this fantasy story within a MOBA, something that I feel is missing.
-You could have the best MOBA, but for me, I need a little meat on the bones, some backstory or motivation to my actions.
+You could have the best MOBA, but for me, I need a little meat on the bones, some backstory or motivation for my actions.

 You have 42 heroes in the game, with the two unique units to the nations being the Ha’ka and Da’ka.
 This MOBA allows for Facebook connectivity to give you the ability to battle your online friends and family.
 Match length is usually around 30 minutes.
 The game won multiple awards, including the ‘IGN Best Strategy Game 2011’.